TKomericki/Rhetos-wiki/Data-model-and-relationships.md

 }
 ```

-Place this code in the *DslScripts\Books.rhe*  file, and run *RhetosServer\bin\DeployPackages.exe*.
+Place this code in the *DslScripts\Books.rhe* file, and build the application.
-Review the generated database objects in SSMS.
+Review the generated database objects in SQL Server Management Studio.

 The `Module` concept creates a *namespace* in the generated C# code, and a *schema* in the database.